 Instead of trying to ignore self-doubt, let it come to the surface so you can finally deal with it.
 You’ll soon find that your own company isn’t so scary, and that you don’t have to depend on other people to entertain yourself or distract your mind.

 Many mental training experts recommend gradually exposing yourself to uncomfortable situations so you build up a tolerance.

 Doing uncomfortable things isn’t just about building tolerance to a specific thing though (like taking cold showers to build up tolerance to cold weather).
 Whenever you do something uncomfortable, you push your brain to build up more resolve.
 This resolve extends to other areas of life too.

 For example, if you talk with your offensive mother-in-law instead of avoiding her, you’ll find that the experience helps you build resolve to do other tough tasks like staying calm during an emergency.

 Building Mental Toughness It Is Worth the Effort!

 Yes, I know that a lot of these mental training techniques seem unconventional.
 But don’t dismiss them just because the idea of change or trying new things scares you.

 I, for example, feel I learned more about mental toughness when I was in Palestine and talking to a man with his 3 wives (a situation which was definitely strange and uncomfortable for me) than I did throughout all of the wilderness survival courses I took.

 Take a look at yourself and ask, “Am I really mentally tough?
 Or am I just acting tough?”
 Because, if you are just acting, then you aren’t ready for life’s challenges.

 Do you think you are mentally tough?
 What helped you build up your resolve?
-Let us know in the comments or join the discussion on FB.
+Let us know in the comments.